OSG Foundation

 Training

-Provide and support programs to teach leadership and community activism to Grange members
+Supports programs to teach leadership to Grange members

 Service to Grange members